blackcrowX/Data_Analytics_Portfolio/Project_I/README.md

 ## Visualisation

-The data visualization stage of the Excel project involved transforming the analyzed information into meaningful and easily understandable visual representations.
+The data visualisation stage of the Excel project involved transforming the analyzed information into meaningful and easily understandable visual representations.
 This allowed for a comprehensive overview of the modeled data on a dedicated dashboard, enhancing the viewer's ability to gain insights efficiently.
 Several key steps were taken to achieve this goal.

 To begin, a new Excel sheet was created specifically for the purpose of visualizing the data.
 This dedicated sheet served as the canvas for assembling various charts, tables, and visual elements, consolidating all the modeled information in a single, easily accessible location.
 This approach ensured that viewers could review the data at a glance, enabling a holistic understanding of the analysis outcomes.